 /dev/sda1 /media/usb-drive vfat& defaults 0

 Save the file and exit nano.
 Reboot the Raspberry Pi.
 Now the installation is complete.
-The music can be played from the web interface (see above), with the remote controls that come with the Squeezebox devices or with a free app for Android.
+The music can be played from the web interface (see above), with the remote controls that come with the Squeezebox devices, with a free app for Android or with iPeng for iOS.
 The Squeezebox Radio also has controls on the device to play the music.
 So, plenty of options.

 In a future blog entry I’ll explain how to maintain the Logitech Media Server e.g how to add music to the server remotely.